jeetzala/aws-ecs-task-manager/README.md

 # ☁️ AWS ECS Fargate Task Manager

-This project demonstrates the design and deployment of a containerized application on **Amazon Web Services (AWS)** using **Amazon ECS Fargate, Docker, Amazon ECR, an Application Load Balancer (ALB), AWS Secrets Manager, IAM, Amazon CloudWatch, AWS CodePipeline, AWS CodeBuild, AWS CodeConnections, Amazon S3, and Terraform**.
+This project demonstrates the design and deployment of a containerized application on **Amazon Web Services (AWS)** using **Docker, Amazon ECR, Amazon ECS Fargate, an Application Load Balancer (ALB), AWS Secrets Manager, IAM, Amazon CloudWatch, AWS CodePipeline, AWS CodeBuild, AWS CodeConnections, Amazon S3, and Terraform**.

-The application is a Python Flask web application containerized with Docker and deployed to ECS Fargate behind an Application Load Balancer.
+The application is a Python Flask web application containerized with Docker and deployed to **Amazon ECS Fargate** behind an Application Load Balancer.

 The project was built and validated in the **AWS US East (N. Virginia) Region (`us-east-1`)**.